Servers | Wharerā

 Here in New Zealand we are faced with the situation in which the number of priests has declined, while their average age has increased.
 Availability of a priest to celebrate Mass in all our churches on Sundays, or to preside at funerals, celebrate baptisms and witness marriages, particularly in rural areas can no longer always be fulfilled.
 We are challenged to consider a range of liturgical options which do not require an ordained minister to preside, for where the needs of the Church require ministers and ministers are not available, lay people can supply certain of their function…(CCL 230:3)

-In the absence of an ordained minister, lay persons, appointed by the pastor, lead the prayers, conduct the service of the word, and may give holy communion.
+On Sundays, in the absence of an ordained minister, lay persons, appointed by the pastor, lead the prayers, conduct the service of the word, and may give holy communion.
 These ministers carry out their responsibilities by virtue of their baptism and confirmation.
 Their appointment, which requires a mandate from the bishop, is usually for a definite time and is to be made known in the assembly where they minister.
 Each local diocese in Aotearoa New Zealand sets their own specific requirements for this ministry.

-Preparing a Sunday Service of the Word with Holy Communion
+Preparing a Sunday Service of the Word, with Holy Communion